 Think about how much of the scene you want to have in focus.
 A little – just to keep one object or word in focus?
 Maybe you want a lot to keep the whole scene in focus?
 This is your decision as an artist.

 Thanks to digital technology, you can try different settings and it won’t cost you any money.
-You can also use the image files EXIF data to review what settings you used.
+You can also use the image file’s EXIF data to review which settings you used.

 Start shooting and try some different exposures – move around to get new viewpoints – go crazy with it!
 You’ve set the scene up, so take advantage of it.
 BUT think about why you are changing your settings and what you see from a different viewpoint.